A look at the evolution of the wedding shoe.

 The search for the dress may be your priority when planning your wedding day, but as soon as you’ve found ‘the one’, the next step is surely to uncover your dream shoes.
 Heels or flats?
 Sandals or pumps?
 Lace or satin?
 The options are certainly plentiful.
 Before you decide on the perfect pair, however, join us on a journey through time as we explore the fascinating history of wedding shoes, from their humble beginnings to the many styles available today.

-wedding shoes are believed to have been simple sandals worn in ancient times.
+Some of the very first wedding shoes are believed to have been simple sandals worn in ancient times.
 Often made from leather or woven grass, brides would wear the sandals to symbolise their married status.
 Comfort took precedence over style, as their pared-back design was intended for walking long distances in.
 Slowly, decorative elements – such as embroidery and beading – were introduced.

 By the Middle Ages, bridal shoes often featured a pointed toe, then a symbol of wealth and status.
 Often sat upon a two-or-so inch heel, some were adorned with precious gems and metal embellishments.
 Perhaps surprisingly, men’s monk strap shoes have been around since the High Middle Ages (around the years of 1000 to 1350) – today, they are viewed as a stylish, but less obvious, choice for grooms.